berylliumsec/nebula_watcher/README.md

 **IMPORTANT**

-Your plain-text NMAP results should be in the a directory called `results` in the current working directory of wherever you run nebula-watcher, if you dont pass a custom directory as an argument (see the above options for more information).
-Likewise the output diagram will be written into the current working directory to a file titled `ethical_hacking_activity.png` if you do not pass a custom filename (see the above options for more information).
+Ensure that your plain-text NMAP results are located within a directory titled results situated in the current working directory.
+If you intend to utilize a custom directory, please reference the aforementioned options for guidance.

-You may have to zoom into the diagram if you have a lot of IP addresses with open ports.
+By default, the generated diagram will be saved in the current working directory with the name ethical_hacking_activity.png.
+However, you have the flexibility to specify an alternate filename, as detailed in the provided options.

+In cases where there is a significant number of IP addresses with open ports, it might be necessary to zoom into the diagram for clarity.

-A state file named `state.json` is written to the current working directory to preserve states even when you close the monitoring tool.
+The monitoring tool creates a state.json file in the current working directory.
+This ensures the preservation of states even post-closure of the monitoring tool.

+For accurate results, it is recommended to initiate Nebula-Watcher only after completing your general scans.
+Initiating beforehand may lead to the tool interpreting that all IPs and ports have been engaged during testing.

 ## How It Works